ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `osu!catch`
 - `osu!mania`

-You may use the old game mode names (e.g. `Catch the Beat` or `Taiko`) only when you are talking about said game mode's previous name.
+You may use the old game mode names (e.g. `Catch the Beat`, `Taiko`, or `Mania`) only when discussing about said game mode's previous name.

 ### Game Modifiers